Skip to main content

 In an event, Attack Surface Insights identifies user_name attribute value admin - Cisco.

-Because the attribute value contains a hyphen and the prefix before - is admin, the entity is not linked to any context data.
+Because the attribute value contains a hyphen and the prefix before - is admin, the entity is not linked to any other identities.

 5. If the attribute value does not meet any of the previous criteria, Attack Surface Insights searches for an exact match in context.